SalsaGal/Worldbuilding/Mahemahespogas.md

 # Mahemahespogas

-**Mahemahespogas** (/maʃɛmaʃɛspoŋas/) is the language spoken by the **Atskenas**.
-The language name literally means "The language I'm speaking now" and is usually abbreviated to "mahegas"
+**Mahemahespogas** (/maʃɛmaʃɛspoŋas/) is the language spoken by the upper class of the **Atskenap**.
+The language name literally means "The language I'm speaking now" and is usually abbreviated to "mahegas".
+The language is a "corruption" of the language spoken by Northern commoners, created by the upper class during the **Northern scientific reform** to disguise their speech, which would contain scientific secrets, from the commoners.

 ## Phonology